 Any county government may levy 1 to 5 cents per gallon tax on motor fuel sold in the county by majority plus one vote of the county's governing body or voter approval in a countywide referendum.
 Diesel fuel is not subject to this tax.
-During the 2015 calendar year, 23 counties will be levying the tax on motor fuel at the maximum rate of 5 cents per gallon, 1 county will be levying at 4 cents, 3 counties will be levying at 3 cents; and 2 counties will be levying at 2 cents.
+During the 2016 calendar year, 26 counties will be levying the tax on motor fuel at the maximum rate of 5 cents per gallon, 1 county will be levying at 4 cents, 3 counties will be levying at 3 cents, and 1 county will be levying at 2 cents.